The new ECO consists of two parts:

 CERO is aimed at harder to heat homes, such as those with whinstone or solid block walls.
 It can provide solid wall insulation to those who qualify.

-Which benefits the companies look for can be found at the pages for the individual companies below.
+Here are information pages from different energy companies below.
 You don’t always have to be a customer of a particular company to use their scheme.

 Affordable Warmth Scheme details for specific energy companies: